-If there’s one thing I spend way too much time on in life, it’s the process of grocery shopping.
+If there’s one thing I spend way too much time on in life, its the process of grocery shopping.

-As someone who blogs about cash back credit cards all day long, it’s probably predictable that I waste a bunch of time obsessing over which stores qualify for the “supermarket” category on my American Express card.
+As someone who blogs about cash back credit cards all day long, it’s probably predictable that I waste a bunch of time obsessing over which stores qualify for the supermarket category on my American Express card.
 But aside from the obvious, I also study ingredient labels; to me they’re more thrilling than a John Grisham murder mystery.

 The result?
 I stumble across a lot of products with questionable marketing on the supermarket shelf.

-What follows are a few of the most common gimmicks used by manufacturers to describe (or infer) what’s inside their products:
+What follows are a few of the most common gimmicks used by manufacturers to describe or infer whats inside their products:

-1. Almost anything containing berries
+Almost anything containing berries

 I learned very early on in life that blueberry products were mostly made of out apple.
-I was in kindergarten or first grade when my class toured the Jiffy Mix factory and they showed us what went into their blueberry muffin product — a lot of apples and a few blueberries.
+I was in kindergarten or first grade when my class toured the Jiffy Mix factory and they showed us what went into their blueberry muffin product: a lot of apples and a few blueberries.

-Worse yet, products like that typically cost more money, and people still pay because they think they’re getting something that they’re not.
+Worse yet, products like that typically cost more money — and people still pay because they think they’re getting something that they’re not.

 Products with olive oil

 Vanilla flavored products

 Did you know real vanilla is second only to saffron among the world’s most expensive spices?
 So it comes as no surprise that many products which claim this flavoring actually use a vanillin that is synthetically created, possibly using coal-tar derivatives.

-4. The word “natural”
+The word “natural”

-Most of the pricey products love brandishing that word in big bold letters, but what exactly does “natural” even mean?!
+Most of the pricey products love brandishing that word in big bold letters, but what exactly does “natural” even mean?

 Organic labeling actually has quite a few rules in the United States.
-In addition to the restrictions on chemicals used, the food also can’t be genetically modified.
+In addition to the restrictions on chemicals used, organic food also can’t be genetically modified.
 So, for example, tomatoes crossed with fish genes cannot be marketed as USDA organic.

-I could literally bottle up some gasoline and sell it to you as being “natural” just so long as I list gasoline on the ingredient label.
+I could literally bottle up some gasoline and sell it to you as being natural as long as I list gasoline on the ingredient label.

 Vitamin C and other nutrient additives